Riding Dreams

 Next blog on our way to Christchurch and back to Auckland.

-2 reacties op “Riding Dreams
+2 gedachten over “Riding Dreams

 1. Schitterende fotos van een prachtige natuur !!
 Ik denk dat jullie mooie herinneringen opslaan voor de komende 100 jaar.
 Leef het moment en hou het goed vast …liefs Ciska